 Right Bank Bordeaux

-Tasting Notes: Right Bank wines are softer and more velvety in texture, with rounder tannins and moderate acidity.
+Tasting Notes: Right Bank wines feel immediately different on the palate.
+Softer, more velvety, with rounder tannins and moderate acidity that never overwhelms.

 Left Bank vs Right Bank Bordeaux: Appellations